U.P. Rowing

 Try Rowing with U.P.
 Rowing!

-New and returning members
+New and Returning Members

 We have many opportunities for you to row (sweep or scull), whether you are new to rowing, or have previous experience.
 All our coaches are Level II certified, and equipment is provided for you.
 All you have to do is provide your own PFD (life jacket).
 Off-season erg training is also offered in the wintertime.
 Please contact us if you are interested.

-ADULT ROWER (Prior rowing experience) $215.
+ADULT ROWER (Prior rowing experience) $225.

 YOUTH (age 13-18 and must have completed 8th grade) $125.